 God laughs with deep pleasure.
 The spotlight is empty now.
-Hand in hand the two leave all tasks and the pressure that accompanies them.
-The one who clasps her hand tightly speaks a final thought, “Dear child, you’ll know you’re doing someone else’s puzzle when we don’t have time to be together and play.
-I created you to experience joy.”
+Hand in hand, the two leave all tasks and the pressure that accompanies them.
+The One who clasps her hand tightly speaks a final thought, “Dear child, you’ll know you’re doing someone else’s puzzle when we don’t have time to be together and play.”

 She knows she’ll spend the rest of her life sorting and discarding black puzzle pieces and trading them in for the joy of yellow ones.